 - 1.Restore access to your backup repository and prepare your backup passphrase. - 2.List backup existing on the server using borg list REPOSITORY. - 3.
-Restore the desired backup to current directory using borg extract REPOSITORY:: ARCHIVE. - 4.Restore the database from the SQL dump placed in the backup directory in the Weblate data dir (see Dumped data for backups). - 5.Copy Weblate configuration (backups/settings.py, see Dumped data for backups) to the correct location, see Adjusting configuration. - 6.Copy the whole restored data dir to location configured by DATA_DIR.
+Restore the desired backup to current directory using borg extract REPOSITORY:: ARCHIVE. - 4.Restore the database from the SQL dump placed in the backup directory in the Weblate data dir (see Dumped data for backups). - 5.
+Copy Weblate configuration and data dir to the correct location.